fab13n/lamtez/README.md

 ### Tuples (unlabelled cartesian products)

 Whereas Michelson supports pairs, Lamtez supports tuples of length bigger than 2 (and encodes them as nested pairs).
-Such tuples are surrounded with parentheses, and elements are separated with commas.
+Contrary to many ML dialects, tuples are mandatorily surrounded with parentheses to avoid misleading precedence issues; elements are separated with commas.

 Elements are extracted from a tuple with the suffix `.n`, where `n` is a litteral positive integer, 0-indexed.
 The extractor suffix binds tighter than function application (same as most ML-family languages).

 Tuples are encoded as balanced trees, i.e. so that the length of paths in `n`-products grows as `log2(n)`.
-This can easily be changed if desired.
+This can easily be changed if desired (left-folded or right-folded accessors have `o(n)` access and update times, but might lead to simpler proofs).

 Example: